Just what is it, how do you measure it, and why does it matter so much in email marketing?

 CTOR gives you a rate of how many clicks there were as a percentage of opens.

-Now say you blow up your list.
-You run a massive Google Adwords campaign and attract 50,000 people to your list in a month, but they’re all barely-interested subscribers who were just subscribing for a coupon or a special offer.
+Now say you run a massive Google AdWords campaign and attract 50,000 people to your list in a month, but they’re all barely-interested subscribers who were just subscribing for a coupon or a special offer.

 You send to your list and NONE of the new people bother opening your message.
 Your core of 10,000 from your original list DOES open, though.
 Your open rate now drops to 6.67%.
 Of those, the same 1,000 click on stuff in your message.